- Unlimited calling in US, CA, MX, PR

 - Free smart phone app with SMS/MMS messaging incorporated

-Ooma Office is a modern telecoms solution, so naturally it has its own app.
-Available on the Apple App Store and Google Play store, both versions are well reviewed by their users.
-They include a range of features, such as group messaging, call transfer, voicemail access, and the ability to pick up calls from another device.
+Ooma Office is a modern telecom solution so, naturally, it has its own app.
+Available on the Apple App Store and Google Play, both versions are well-reviewed by users.
+The apps include a range of features, which includes group messaging, call transfer, voicemail access, and the ability to pick up calls from another device.

 The Android app is compatible with devices running Android 5.0 or higher, while the iOS app requires iOS 12.0 or higher.

-Ooma’s level of reporting depends on the package that you take with them.
+Ooma’s level of reporting depends on the package that you take..
 For the Ooma Office tiers, you’ll get all the basic information, such as what calls have been made, and when.

-For high level reporting, you’ll need to look to Ooma Enterprise.
-A customizable dashboard gives oversight of important metrics for your team, whilst also allowing a granular deep dive.
+For high-level reporting, you’ll need to look to Ooma Enterprise.
+A customizable dashboard gives oversight of important metrics for your team, while also allowing a granular deep dive.
 Pre-built reports can identify trends for your team, phone numbers, and channels.

 The Ooma Enterprise Call Center package goes even further, adding voice analytics to help identify training opportunities.